9 Samsara Competitors and Alternatives in 2026

 Pricing: $4-10/vehicle/month Hardware: None (software only) Contract: Annual

 Fleetio is the odd one on this list because it's not a tracking platform.
 It's maintenance management software.
-You won't get GPS tracking from Fleetio alone.
-You need to integrate it with a telematics provider (Samsara, Geotab, Motive, or 50+ others) to get location data.
+You need to integrate it with a telematics provider (Samsara, Geotab, Motive, or dozens of others) to get location data.

-Key strength: Best-in-class maintenance management at a fraction of telematics pricing.
-Integrates with nearly every GPS provider so you can pair it with whatever tracker you already use.
+Key strength: Best-in-class maintenance management at a fraction of telematics pricing, with integrations into nearly every GPS provider.

 Key weakness: Not a tracker.
-You need a separate GPS/telematics subscription for location data.
-This means paying for two platforms, which can exceed Samsara's cost depending on which GPS provider you pair it with.
+You pay for two platforms, which can exceed Samsara's cost depending on which GPS provider you pair it with.

-Best for: Fleets that already have GPS tracking through another provider and need to layer on maintenance management.
-Not a Samsara replacement for businesses that need location tracking.
+Best for: Fleets that already have GPS tracking and need to layer on maintenance management.
+Not a Samsara replacement for location tracking.

 Detailed comparison: AirTags vs Fleetio